bluebrown/kobold/docs/src/configuration/scopes.md

 This is useful if you want to use different strategies within the same repository.
 For example you could use the `commit` strategy for your staging environment and `pull-request` for the production environment.

-This could be used to new application versions automatically deployed to staging for review by your stakeholders.
+It could be used to rollout new application versions automatically to a staging environment, for review by your stakeholders.
 Once they are happy, you can merge the pull request for your production environment.

 ```yaml
 subscriptions: